ZenithMacwan/zenithmacwan.github.io/README.md

 ## Skills and Qualifications
 - Self-motivated, innovative, and detail-oriented.
-- Proficient in machine learning, cloud computing, and big data.
+- Proficient in machine learning, Deep Learning, cloud computing, and big data.
 - Strong analytical and problem-solving skills.
 - Experience with MS Excel, Tableau, Python, Power BI, SQL, R, and more.